Each game is sixty (60) minutes in duration (excluding | overtime).

 3. The football is thrown forward and is not caught by anyone

 4. A team scores by reaching the end zone for a touchdown or kicking a field goal

 5. The football is kicked and goes out of bounds

 The object of the offence is to move the ball down the field and to score points.
 The offence consists of a combination of:

 - Seven (7) backs (includes quarterback, running back, slotbacks and wide receivers)

-The object of defense is to stop the opposing offense from moving the football downfield and scoring.
-A team's defense is made up of different players than the offense.
-The defense is 12 men made up of any combination of defensive linemen, linebackers and defensive backs.
+The object of defence is to stop the opposing offence from moving the football downfield and scoring.
+A team's defence is made up of different players than the offence.
+The defence is 12 men made up of any combination of defensive linemen, linebackers and defensive backs.

-"Special teams" is a term used to describe all of the units on a football team that are not a team's basic offense and defense.
+"Special teams" is a term used to describe all of the units on a football team that are not a team's basic offence and defence.
 The special teams are comprised mostly of the same players that make up the offensive and defensive teams with a few additions.

 The following is a list of all special teams units:

 - Kick-off Return Team